Integrating Nursing Concepts 6 (Capstone 3) (10208.1)

 All INC Units are linked to Clinical Practice and as such, completion of all learning modules, including directed and self directed study, and active participation in face to face workshops is expected.
 Participating in workshop discussions to clarify concepts and to develop confidence with professional communication and verbally expressing ideas can be helpful for students and also supports the learning of student peers (see NMBA RN Standards for Practice 2016 Standard 2 and related criterion https://www.nursingmidwiferyboard.gov.au/Codes-Guidelines-Statements/Professional-standards/registered-nurse-standards-for-practice.aspx

 Practical workshops attendance and active participation is required to enable students to practice the ‘skilful doing' aspects of nursing practice.
 Practical workshops enable students to translate concepts and theoretical understanding into ‘real world' applications safely while practicing professional communication skills.
 Absence from practical workshops must be notified to the Unit Convener via email with documentary evidence provided for a make up workshop to be considered.
-Failure to attend practical workshops and/ or online tutorials prior to placement (as per above 5b) will prevent students from progressing to a clinical placement, hence failure to attend practical workshops is grounds for an NC (fail grade) in this unit.
+Make up workshops must be attended in the same week and is subject to availability of teaching and equipment resources.
+Failure to attend practical workshops prior to PEP (as per above 5b) will prevent students from progressing to PEP, hence failure to attend practical workshops is grounds for an NC (fail grade) in this unit.

 Required IT skills